department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/plan-a-burial.md

  - Marital status
  - Date of death (and zip code and county at the time of death)

-You'll need information about the deceased's next-of-kin (the deceased's closest living relative), including the person's:
+You'll need information about the Veteran, Servicemember, or dependent family member's next-of-kin (their closest living relative), including the person's:

    - Name
-   - Relationship to the deceased
+   - Relationship to the Veteran, Servicemember, or dependent family member
    - Social Security number
    - Phone number
    - Address

 You may also need more information in certain cases:

-- **If the deceased was married**, you'll also need the surviving spouse’s status as Servicemember, Veteran or family member.
+- **If the person was married**, you'll also need the surviving spouse’s status as Servicemember, Veteran or family member.
-- **If the deceased has any children with disabilities**, you'll need the status and detailed information for any disabled children who may be buried in the future in a national cemetery.
+- **If the person has any children with disabilities**, you'll need the status and detailed information for any disabled children who may be buried in the future in a national cemetery.
-- **If the deceased's spouse died previously and was buried in a VA national cemetery**, you'll need the full name of the predeceased spouse as well as the cemetery section and site number where they're buried.
+- **If the person's spouse died previously and was buried in a VA national cemetery**, you'll need the full name of the predeceased spouse as well as the cemetery section and site number where they're buried.

  </li>